BioDataAnalysisLab/BioData-Training-School-2025/Day1_IntroR/README.md

 RStudio will automatically detect your R installation.

+You can orient yourself to RStudio using this [guide](RStudio.pdf).

 ## Clone the repo

 You may have been provided a Google Drive link to download the files from this repository.
 You should be sure you know where those files are, as we will use them in the instructions below.